-Respondent shall not return to practice until the Board determines that he/sheRespondent is able to safely practice either full-time or part-time and has had at least 30 days of negative drug test results.
-In deciding what, if any work limitations will be placed on a license, the Board will consider the factors set forth in SACC-the Substance Abuse Coordination Committee's (SACC) Standard No. 6.
+Respondent shall not return to practice until the Board determines that Respondent is able to safely practice either full-time or part-time and has had at least 30 days of negative drug test results.
+In deciding what, if any work limitations will be placed on a license, the Board will consider the factors set forth in SACC Standard No. 6.
 Respondent shall comply with any restrictions or recommendations made as a result of the clinical diagnostic evaluation.
 If a license is restricted to less than full-time practice, before requesting a modification to work full time, Respondent shall meet the criteria found in SACC Standard No. 11.